NHOrus/srwq-compilation/episode-03.md

 "IT WASN'T MY FAULT!!
 YOU BROKE OUR PROMISE!!
 THAT SLUT DIDN'T DESERVE YOU!!!
 IT JUST HAPPENED!!"

-You are holding desperately onto the leg of the Wild Wuerger, raining blow after blow on it, as Arado desperately manuvers to try to throw you off.
-Your R-Blades tonfa is now tearing chunks of the Jacket Armor off, exposing the more vunerable mech inside.
+You are holding desperately onto the leg of the Wild Wuerger, raining blow after blow on it, as Arado desperately maneuvers to try to throw you off.
+Your R-Blades tonfa is now tearing chunks of the Jacket Armor off, exposing the more vulnerable mech inside.

 "D-dammit, Katina, you're forcing me to do something I don't want to..."